Illumina/strelka/docs/userGuide/errorAnalysis.md

 options pertaining to the error counting methods.
 The execution step is used to specify any parameters pertaining to _how_ the workflow is executed (such as the total number of cores or SGE nodes over which the jobs should be parallelized).
-The second execution step can also be interrupted and restarted without changing the final result of the workflow.
+The second execution step can also be interrupted and resumed without changing the final result of the workflow.

 ### Configuration

-The workflow is configured with the script: `${STRELKA_INSTALL_PATH}/libexec/configureSequenceErrorCountsWorkflow.py` .
+The workflow is configured with the script: `${STRELKA_INSTALL_PATH}/libexec/configureSequenceErrorCountsWorkflow.py`.
 Running this script with no arguments will display all standard configuration options to specify input alignment files, the reference sequence and the output run folder.
 Note that all input alignment and reference sequence files must contain the same chromosome names in the same order.
 Note that many downstream error modeling routines assume the counts are gathered from diploid regions, for now non-autosomes need to be filtered out crudely by explicitily listing all autosomes as region targets.